-Pretrial Detention: Lengthy pretrial detention remained a significant problem.
-A shortage of qualified magistrates and other court officials, the inability of many defendants to afford bail, the lack of a plea-bargaining system, slow or incomplete police investigations, the frequency of appeals, and procedural postponements resulted in a large backlog in prosecuting criminal cases.
+Pretrial Detention: Lengthy pretrial detention remained a problem.
+According to the Namibian Correctional Service, approximately 3 percent of the inmate population is in pretrial detention, and the average length of time inmates are held before trial is four years.
+A shortage of qualified magistrates and other court officials, the inability of many defendants to afford bail, the lack of a pleabargaining system, slow or incomplete police investigations, the frequency of appeals, and procedural postponements resulted in a large backlog in prosecuting criminal cases.
 Delays between arrest and trial could last for years.
 There were lengthy delays in criminal appeals as well.
 According to the Office of the Prosecutor General, however, pretrial detention did not exceed the maximum sentence for conviction of an alleged crime.
 Defendants found guilty of a crime and sentenced to imprisonment are credited with time served in pretrial detention.